cloudogu/gitops-build-lib/README.md

 See also our [blog post](https://cloudogu.com/en/blog/ciops-vs-gitops_en) that describes the challenges leading to this library and some of the features it offers.

-If you have any questions, remarks or ideas regarding the `gitops-build-lib`, feel free to visit our [community](https://community.cloudogu.com/t/introducing-the-gitops-build-lib/108).
-Or if you want to chat with us about GitOps in general, visit us [here](https://community.cloudogu.com/c/gitops-by-cloudogu/23)

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->